monolyt/BrutalistPaletteWidget/README.md

 2. Create a new `HueGrid` instance with your desired colors, palette name, and optional description:
     ```html
     <script>
-        new HueGrid(["#hexvalue1", "#hexvalue2"], "Title", "Description");
+        new HueGrid(["hexvalue1", "hexvalue2"], "Title", "Description");
     </script>
     ```

 ### Examples

-Have a look on the preview page to see some examples of usage.
+Have a look on the [preview page](https://monolyt.github.io/HueGrid/) to see some examples of usage and see some functional widgets.

 ## Customization
 You can easily customize the widget’s appearance by modifying the CSS variables in the script: